smclacke/minishell/SARAH_TD.md

 -> echo -n, only built in
--> + if 'space' and '-' after something, check for flag validity in comb with cmd
+-> + if 'space' and '-' after something, check for flag validity in comb with cmd -> add to cmd node to send to executor

 ~~ERRORS~~